LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 }
 ```

-In order to provide access to private properties **getter and setter methods** are used.
+In order to provide access to private fields, **getter and setter methods** are used.
 Getters and setters do what you might guess: get and set a given field.
 If we make the getter and/or setter public for a given property, then others will be able to access it in that way.

 Here is a getter/setter pair for `name` (you can imagine how the others would be written).